pYrus2k/nanoleaf-essentials-hass/README.md

 ### Method 2: HACS Official (Not coming - got denied without note)

-**Status:** ⏳ HACS submission approval - denied!
-Please try by yourself copy code to your repo and resubmit
+**Status:** ⏳ HACS submission approval got denied!
+Please try by yourself - feel free to copy the code to your repo and resubmit to HACS Please do not contact me to this contact the HACS owners instead asking them why they denied it - i have no clue.

 Once approved, you'll be able to install it directly through HACS: